 Charleston Debate Marks Turning Point in Movement to Recognize Circumcision as a Human Rights Violation

-The Twentieth Pitts Lectureship in Medical Ethics at the Medical University of South Carolina in Charleston, South Carolina, held on October 18-19, 2013, marked an awesome team win that activists for genital integrity were able to achieve when I debated Michael Brady, M.D. and effectively also debated Douglas Diekema, M.D., two members of the American Academy of Pediatrics (AAP) Task Force on Circumcision.
-Other team members present and helping immeasurably with this landmark success were ARC Legal Advisor Peter Adler, longtime activist Aubrey Taylor, and her husband, Angel Alonso Terron.
+The Twentieth Pitts Lectureship in Medical Ethics at the Medical University of South Carolina in Charleston, South Carolina, held on October 18-19, 2013, marked an awesome team win that activists for genital integrity were able to achieve when I debated Michael Brady and effectively also debated Douglas Diekema, two members of the American Academy of Pediatrics (AAP) Task Force.
+Other team members present and helping with this landmark success were ARC Legal Advisor Peter Adler, longtime activist Aubrey Taylor, and her husband, Angel Alonso Terron.

-Brady was my opponent in the debate about whether circumcision is legal and ethical.
-Diekema, despite initial claims of objectivity, joined with Brady as a proponent of circumcision.
+Michael Brady, M.D. was my opponent in the debate about whether circumcision is legal and ethical, and also present was a second AAP Task Force member, Douglas Diekema, M.D., who despite initial claims of objectivity, joined with Brady as a proponent of circumcision.
+Dr. Diekema also tried to intimidate me and question my qualifications to speak, noting at the opening social event that I was the only non-physician participating.

 Following my presentation was a scheduled 45-minute debate between Dr. Brady and me.
-We each got our blows in, but it quickly became clear that Brady was unaware of recent political developments and pertinent medical studies.
+We each got our blows in but it quickly became clear that Brady was pretty clueless regarding recent political developments and even pertinent medical studies.

 On Saturday, we were each allowed five minutes to summarize our views.
-After I spoke for the full five minutes, Dr. Brady was unable to successfully rebut any of my points, speaking for just over a minute in an effective concession of defeat.
-Brady referred to me in his short talk as "Dr., er excuse me, Mr. Svoboda."
-On Friday, Dr. Brady had audibly complained about how the organizers had allowed "non-physician presenters" to speak, of which I was the only one.
+After I spoke for the full five minutes, Dr. Brady was unable to successfully rebut any of my points, and kept on referring to me as “Dr., er excuse me, Mr. Svoboda.”
+On Friday, Dr. Brady audibly complained about how the organizers had allowed “non-physician presenters” to speak, of which I was the only one.
+This was a bit amusing, really, because we ended up proving that our “lay” knowledge as non-physicians greatly exceeded that of the alleged medical experts.
+This was personally perhaps the single most gratifying experience I have had in my nearly two decades as a promoter of genital integrity.

 A few of the key points Peter, Aubrey, Angel and I were able to drive home over the two days included: